discreetlogcontracts/dlcspecs/NumericOutcome.md

 ## Contract Execution Transaction Calculation

-Given a payout function, a `total_collateral` amount and rounding intervals, we wish to compute a list of pairs of arrays of integers (corresponding to digits) and Satoshi values.
+Given the offerrer's payout function, a `total_collateral` amount and rounding intervals, we wish to compute a list of pairs of arrays of integers (corresponding to digits) and Satoshi values.
 Each of these pairs will then be turned into a CET whose adaptor point is computed from the list of integers and whose values will be equal to the Satoshi value and `total_collateral` minus that value.